chaolinzhanglab/PlotPWM.jl/README.md

 # What is this?

-PlotPWM is a package for plotting [position weight matrices (PWMs)](https://en.wikipedia.org/wiki/Position_weight_matrix),  which are commonly used to characterize and visualize motifs — the binding sites where proteins interact with DNA or RNA.
+PlotPWM is a package for plotting [position weight matrices (PWMs)](https://en.wikipedia.org/wiki/Position_weight_matrix),  which is commonly used to characterize and visualize motifs — the binding sites where proteins interact with DNA or RNA.

 ## Table of contents